 There are alternative options you can do when Midland Funding LLC sues you, in addition to responding to the lawsuit.

-Handling the Midland Funding LLC lawsuit:
+5. Handling the Midland Funding LLC lawsuit

 If you owe the debt:

 When you owe the debt, we generally state to either contact a debt settlement firm to contact the creditor to see whether the firm will negotiate or attempt to negotiate yourself.
 Take a look at your total debt owed as there may be a likelihood that other creditors will follow with their own lawsuits, so have someone who understands the creditor lawsuit risk review your credit report or data for you.

 - See whether a payment plan can be arranged that is affordable with your budget.